ivangfr/spring-webflux-reactive-databases/README.md

 - ### order-api

   `Spring Boot` Web Java application that exposes a REST API to manage `orders`.
 It uses `Cassandra` as storage.
-In order to get more information about an `order`, i.e, the `name` of the customer who placed it or the `name` or `price` of the products in the order, `order-api` uses [`WebClient`](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-client) and [`CompletableFuture`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to fetch those information from `customer-api` and `product-api`.
+In order to get more information about an `order`, i.e, the `name` of the customer who placed it or the `name` or `price` of the products in the order, `order-api` uses [`WebClient`](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-client) and [`CompletableFuture`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to fetch this information from `customer-api` and `product-api`.

   ![order-api-swagger](images/order-api-swagger.png)